jinxuan-owyong/OCR-PCA/README.md

 To visualise the eigenvectors of the images, we can convert them into eigenfaces.

 To do so, the `imageType` parameter of `viewImage()` must be set to "face".
-The parameter can be left blank if
+The parameter can be left blank to display the raw image.

 `>> viewImage("train", 1, 16, "face");`